How to Change Your Story

 You might have a story that you tell yourself about your life.
-Maybe you tell yourself that you’re the victim of this story, like I used to do in the past.
+Maybe you tell yourself that you’re the victim of this story.
 Maybe you tell yourself that you’re alone in the world and everyone is only out for themselves.
 Or that things have been hard in the past and there’s no hope for you now.
 Or that you’re a broken person.
 But here’s how to change your story.

 How to Change Your Story in Life